-Notes: CDP is a Census designation meaning Census Designated Place.
+CDP is a Census designation meaning Census Designated Place.
 These are populated areas that lack separate

 municipal government but physically resemble incorporated places.
 In the 2010 Census, CDP boundaries were

 mapped based on the geographic area associated with residents’ use of the name.

 Percentage of population for Mammoth Lakes and the Unincorporated Area are a percentage of the total county population.
-Percentagc of population for the county communities is a percentage of the total county population.
+Percentage of population for the county communities is a percentage of the total county population.
 Percentages for the county communities are from the 2010 U.S. Population Census and are assumed to remain similar in the future.
-Numbers may not equal 100% due to rounding.Sources: www.dof.ca.gov.
-U.S. Census Bureau, 2010 Census, American FactFinder.
+Numbers may not equal 100% due to rounding.

 Land Use Forecasts